pinglainstitute/energy-gdp-emissions/README.md

 **Method**

+Universal StandardScaler was fitted on combined training data for all selected countries

-Same as the step 3-1, but with train data of all countries which are valid >= 0.8 data coverage rate, and exlcuded regions
+The rest is same as the step 3-1, but with train data of all countries which are valid >= 0.8 data coverage rate, and exlcuded regions

 regions = ['Africa', 'Asia', 'Asia (excl.
 China and India)', 'Europe', 'Europe (excl.
 EU-27)', 'Europe (excl.
 EU-28)', 'European Union (27)', 'European Union (28)', 'North America', 'North America (excl.
 USA)', 'South America', 'Oceania', 'World', 'High-income countries', 'Low-income countries', 'Lower-middle-income countries', 'Upper-middle-income countries']